Jerry Brown redux: Could he have been president?

 Brown re-emerged for a short-lived, unsuccessful stint as state Democratic Party chairman, announced he might run for the U.S. Senate again in 1992, but opted — for reasons best known to himself — for a third presidential campaign.

-This time, he paddled his canoe to the left again, echoing his first campaign for governor in 1974, promising to “take back America from the confederacy of corruption, careerism, and campaign consulting in Washington.”
+This time, he paddled his canoe to the left, echoing his first campaign for governor in 1974, promising to “take back America from the confederacy of corruption, careerism, and campaign consulting in Washington.”

 Brown’s verbal clashes with Clinton, often personal, punctuated their rivalry, but Brown made a misstep by saying he would consider Jesse Jackson as his running mate, which drove down his polling numbers.

-Note: Editor’s note: Today The Bee continues a four-part series by Dan Walters on Jerry Brown, California’s outgoing governor and longtime politician.
-The series began Thursday, and installments will also publish Saturday and Sunday.
-Walters is one of California’s longest-tenured journalists covering Sacramento.